TheThirdOne/rars/README.md

 The latest stable release can be found [here](https://github.com/TheThirdOne/rars/releases/latest), a release with the latest developments can be found on the [continuous release](https://github.com/TheThirdOne/rars/releases/tag/continuous), and the [releases page](https://github.com/TheThirdOne/rars/releases) contains all previous stable releases with patch notes.

+Alternatively, if you wish to make your own jar and/or modify the code, you should clone the repo with `git clone https://github.com/TheThirdOne/rars --recursive`.
+Running the script `./build-jar.sh` on a Unix system will build `rars.jar`.

 ## Screenshot

 ![Screenshot of sample program](screenshot.png)

 ## Changes from MARS 4.5